 A cotutelle de thèse is a doctoral project that is carried out within the framework of a formalised agreement between two universities (a Swiss and a foreign university).
 Cotutelle de thèse projects entail the following: preparation of the doctoral thesis under the joint direction of two supervisors; a reasonable distribution of the time spent by the doctoral candidate at each institution; a joint defence of thesis; the awarding of a joint diploma or of two separate diplomas with a reference to the cotutelle de these cooperation with the partner university.

-Every year, the State Secretariat for Education and Research SER grants financial support for cotutelle de thèse projects that are based on a cooperation agreement between a Swiss and a a partner university abroad (Europe).
-The maximum amount of aid is CHF 10,000.-; the funds are mainly intended to go towards travel and living expenses incurred by the doctoral candidate and his/her supervisors.
+Every year, the State Secretariat for Education, Research and Innovation SERI grants financial support for cotutelle de thèse projects that are based on a cooperation agreement between a Swiss and a a partner university abroad (Europe and Israel1).
+The maximum amount of aid is CHF 10,000.-.
+The funds are mainly intended to go towards travel and living expenses incurred by the doctoral candidate and his/her supervisors.